Shopify/checkout-sheet-kit-swift/README.md

   "email": "<Customer's email address>",
   "created_at": "<Current timestamp in ISO8601 encoding>",
   "remote_ip": "<Client IP address>",
-  "return_to": "<Checkout URL obtained from Storefront API>", ...
+  "return_to": "<Checkout URL obtained from Storefront API>" }
-}
 ```

 1. Follow the [Multipass documentation](https://shopify.dev/docs/api/multipass) to create a Multipass URL and set `return_to` to be the obtained `checkoutUrl`
 2. Provide the Multipass URL to `present(checkout:)`

+> [!IMPORTANT]
-_Note: the above JSON omits useful customer attributes that should be provided where possible and encryption and signing should be done server-side to ensure Multipass keys are kept secret._
+> The above JSON omits useful customer attributes that should be provided where possible and encryption and signing should be done server-side to ensure Multipass keys are kept secret.

 #### Shop Pay